 By the time you’ll be reading this, I’ll be flying over the Black sea, inching my way towards Oman, before finally boarding the flight to New Delhi.
 If you already do not know, I am arriving home after a 2-month backpacking trip across Europe.
-But all this time, as I backpacked across Europe, a part of which seemed more like a business trip, and less like backpacking, I wondered if this was originally how I planned my travels would end up as I’ll progress as a travel writer.
+But all this time, as I backpacked across Europe, a part of which seemed more like a business trip, and less like freestyle-backpacking, I wondered if this was originally how I planned my travels would end up as I’ll progress as a travel blogger.

-And yet, I very well remember that before the commencement of this journey, I had almost thought that these two months in Europe are going to change the way I travel.
-I thought I’ll venture into a kind of lifestyle that would follow more short-term, comfortable, and pre-planned trips than hitting the road for a longer time, and with no sense of direction — yes, I thought I will find a way out of slow travel I was always hooked to.
+I very well remember that before the commencement of this journey, I had thought that these two months in Europe are going to change the way I travel.
+I thought I’ll venture into a kind of lifestyle that will follow more short-term and pre-planned trips than hitting the road for a longer time like a directionless nomad.
 But I never knew that I was not prepared for such a thing.
-And it is why I’ve decided that I’d not be travelling for a purpose, at least not for a while.
-And there’s a reason behind it, and it is… I’m learning to walk away and go back to from where it all started!
+And it is why I’ve decided that I am going back to where it all started!

 Two Local Experiences Vs Everything Else Put Together